 I led the branding and design for this biodegradable trash bag company.
 The goal here was to stick out in the trash bag aisle by sitting back.
 We also tried to avoid the “green” design pitfalls and create a brand that feels green, but does it in a surprising way – that’s why the logo has a tree growing out of a guy’s head and not just a tree.
 To create the design elements, I scoured architectural salvage yards around the Bay Area for materials, loaded up a truck and photographed each piece individually to create a flexible library of assets we used to build the brand.

 When you mention "giant healthcare insurer” most creatives run for the hills.
-I tried, but tripped and fell down, then got lucky when Blue Shield let us do some really fun work across the board.
+I tried, but then got lucky when Blue Shield let us do some really fun work across the board.
 Awesome example of great clients equaling great work.